sajal50/learning-notes/books/designing-data-intensive-applications.md

 #### Schema flexibility

 Most document databases do not enforce any schema on the data in documents.
-Arbitrary keys and values can be added to a document, when reading, **clients have no guarantees as to what fields the documents may contain.**
+Arbitrary keys and values can be added to a document, when reading, **database clients have no guarantees as to what fields the documents may contain.**

 Document databases are sometimes called _schemaless_, but maybe a more appropriate term is _schema-on-read_, in contrast to _schema-on-write_.

-Schema-on-read is similar to dynamic (runtime) type checking, whereas schema-on-write is similar to static (compile-time) type checking.
+Schema-on-read is when the application code is enforcing a structure, whereas in relational databases schema-on-write is true because at the time of writing data itself, database enforces a schema.

 The schema-on-read approach if the items on the collection don't have all the same structure (heterogeneous)
 * Many different types of objects